firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 ## Creating API applications

 <Accordion title="Opt-in/Opt-out criteria" icon="fa-info-circle">
   Please note that you cannot opt-out of the Verification of Payee check for the addition of new payees to your account manually.
-Any opt-out is only permitted for large batch payments.
+Any opt-out is only permitted for large batch payments (i.e. batches containing more than one payment).
 This section is only relevant to API applications and batches.
 </Accordion>

 Verification of Payee will act on an opt-in basis for API applications.